Expected goals: Ice hockey

 I have been worried that there is a systemic bias in the data.
-Random errors don’t concern me.
+Random errors don't concern me.
 They even out over large volumes of data.
 But I do think that ... the scoring in certain rinks has a bias towards longer or shorter shots, the most dominant factor in a shot quality model.
 And I set out to investigate that possibility.

 The term 'expected goals' appeared in a paper about ice hockey performance presented by Brian Macdonald at the MIT Sloan Sports Analytics Conference in 2012.
 Macdonald's method for calculating expected goals was reported in the paper:

 We used data from the last four full NHL seasons.
 For each team, the season was split into two halves.
-Since midseason trades and injuries can have an impact on a team’s performance, we did not use statistics from the first half of the season to predict goals in the second half.
+Since midseason trades and injuries can have an impact on a team's performance, we did not use statistics from the first half of the season to predict goals in the second half.
 Instead, we split the season into odd and even games, and used statistics from odd games to predict goals in even games.
 Data from 2007-08, 2008-09, and 2009-10 was used as the training data to estimate the parameters in the model, and data from the entire 2010-11 was set aside for validating the model.
 The model was also validated using 10-fold cross-validation.
 Mean squared error (MSE) of actual goals and predicted goals was our choice for measuring the performance of our models.

+Model inputs and methods

+xG models are typically trained on historical data in which each shot is labelled by whether it resulted in a goal.
+Many implementations rely on event data that describe the shot and its immediate context, such as distance and angle to goal, body part, type of assist, and whether the attempt was a set piece.
+Other approaches use synchronised positional (tracking) data to incorporate spatial context, such as the locations of defenders and the goalkeeper at the time of the shot, with the aim of improving probability estimates compared with models based on event data alone.

+A variety of modelling techniques have been used, ranging from logistic regression and other probabilistic classifiers to more complex machine-learning approaches.
+Some studies extend shot-based models by incorporating information from sequences of actions leading to the shot, reflecting the view that chance quality can depend on the build-up as well as the shot itself.
+Research has explored more interpretable formulations, such as Bayesian mixed models, to make the influence of shot characteristics and surrounding opponents easier to communicate to practitioners.

+Because xG is a probabilistic estimate, model evaluation is commonly framed in terms of both how well a model separates goals from non-goals (discrimination) and how well predicted probabilities align with observed scoring frequencies (calibration).
+Differences in underlying data (including event definitions and availability of contextual variables) and in modelling choices can therefore lead to systematic differences between xG values produced by different models for the same set of shots.